 Pegi Eyers, 1987

-Raconteur, railer, mixed-media artist and musician Mendelson Joe believes that activism and speaking out can make a difference, and that women are the only hope for the future.
-This excerpt from his book Alien is an extraordinary passage, eloquent in its plea for the empowerment of women everywhere.
-If you are not familiar with his work an exploration is in order at www.karenrobinsongallery.com
+Raconteur, railer, multimedia artist and musician Mendelson Joe believes that activism and speaking out can make a difference, and that women are the only hope for the future.
+This excerpt from his book Alien is an extraordinary passage, eloquent in its plea for the empowerment of all women.
+If you are not familiar with his work see www.karenrobinsongallery.com

 Women Are the Only Hope by Mendelson Joe